-Identical to the getString method.
-But if you enter an invalid OracleID, then the character set will not be recognized and the toString method returns a hexadecimal representation of the CHAR data and does not throw a SQLException.
+This method is identical to the getString method.
+But if you enter an invalid OracleID, then the character set will not be recognized and the toString method will return a hexadecimal representation of the CHAR data and will not throw a SQLException.